NorskRegnesentral/shapr/README.md

 -->
 Future releases will include:

--   Support for models not supported natively by supplying the `prediction_vector` function taking model and data as input and produces a vector of predictions as output.
+-   Support for models not supported natively by supplying the `shapr::prediction_vector()` taking model and data as input and produces a vector of predictions as output.
 -   Support for parallelization over explanations, features subsets for non-parallelizable prediction functions.
 -   Simplify the use of the combination method.
 -   Plotting functionality for Shapley values
 -   Computational improvement of the AICc optimization approach
 -   Adaptive selection of method to account for the feature dependence

-Note: Both the features and the prediction must be numeric.
+Note that both the features and the prediction must be numeric.
 The approach is constructed for continuous features.
 Discrete features may also work just fine with the empirical (conditional) distribution approach.
 Unlike SHAP and TreeSHAP, we decompose probability predictions directly to ease the interpretability, i.e. not via log odds transformations.

 All feedback and suggestions are very welcome.